sahil-shefeek/Domyntrix-AI/README.md

 ## 🔌 Usage

-1. Ensure the Flask API server is running
+1. Ensure the FastAPI server is running
-2. Click the MADONNA extension icon in Chrome
+2. Click the Domyntrix AI extension icon in Chrome
 3. The extension will automatically analyze the current tab's domain
 4. View the result:
    - 🟢 **Safe** - Domain appears legitimate